 Northwestern was able to identify new parents capable of contributing major gifts upon the enrollment of new students.
 Over 6 years, the University’s Parent Fund increased 280%, nearly quadrupling in size from $500k to $1.9M.

 Trinity University is one of the nation’s leading private, liberal arts universities with 2,600 students on its San Antonio, Texas campus.
-The university needed to gauge their prospects’ philanthropic propensities and capacities to give to their institution specifically.
+The university needed to gauge their prospects’ philanthropic propensities and capacities to give specifically to their institution.

 The custom model identified the top 10% of scorers who had the ability to give a gift of $10,000 or more to the university.
 In one of their segmented groups, it was discovered that only 12% of the roughly 5,700 individuals were actively under management and the remaining 88% were donors who had given large gifts in prior years.
 This was untapped potential that was now on their radar, resulting in cultivation and solicitation across different programs with the assurance of data-driven research.